DFIRKuiper/Kuiper/README.md

 ## Installation

-Starting from version 2.2.0, Kuiper now run over dockers, there are 7 dockers:
+Starting from version 2.2.0, Kuiper run over dockers, there are 7 docker images:

 - **Flask**: the main docker which host the web application (check [docker image](https://hub.docker.com/r/dfirkuiper/dfir_kuiper)).
 - **Mongodb**: stores the cases and machines metadata.